jedld/tensor_stream/README.md

 For OpenCL support, make sure that the required OpenCL drivers for your hardware are correctly installed on your system.
 Also OpenCL only supports ruby-mri at the moment.

-Also include the following gem in your project:
+To use, include the following gem in your project:

 ```Gemfile
 gem 'tensor_stream-opencl'